-The preparation of these consolidated financial statements requires management to make judgements and estimates that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of expenses during the reporting period.
+The preparation of these Consolidated financial statements requires management to make judgements and estimates that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of expenses during the reporting period.
 Actual outcomes could differ from these judgements and estimates.
-The consolidated financial statements include judgements and estimates, which, by their nature, are uncertain.
-The impacts of such judgements and estimates are pervasive throughout the consolidated financial statements, and may require accounting adjustments based on future occurrences.
+The Consolidated financial statements include judgements and estimates, which, by their nature, are uncertain.
+The impacts of such judgements and estimates are pervasive throughout the Consolidated financial statements accounting adjustments based on future occurrences.